kalxas/rasdaman/doc/main/05_geo-services-guide.rst

    Ingestion process with `wcst_import.sh`

-An ingredients file with *all possible* options can be found `here
+An ingredients file showing all options possible can be found `here
 <http://rasdaman.org/browser/applications/wcst_import/ingredients/possible_ingredients.json>`_;
-in the `same directory <http://rasdaman.org/browser/applications/wcst_import/ingredients>`_ you will find several examples for different recipes.
+in the `same directory <http://rasdaman.org/browser/applications/wcst_import/ingredients>`_ there are several examples of different recipes.

 .. _data-import-recipes:

 Recipes
 -------

-As of now, these recipes are provided:
+The following recipes are provided in the rasdaman repository:

 * :ref:`Mosaic map <data-import-recipe-mosaic-map>`
 * :ref:`Regular timeseries <data-import-recipe-regular-timeseries>`